jtclarkjr/discord-anime-bot/README.md

 - `/anime notify add <id>` - Set up notification for when the next episode airs
 - `/anime notify list` - List your active episode notifications
 - `/anime notify cancel <id>` - Cancel notification for an anime
+- `/anime watchlist add <id>` - Add an anime to your personal watchlist
+- `/anime watchlist list` - Show your personal anime watchlist (only visible to you)
+- `/anime watchlist remove <id>` - Remove an anime from your personal watchlist
 - `/anime release` - Show all currently releasing anime
 - `/anime season <season> [year]` - Get all anime from a specific season and year
 - `/anime find <prompt>` - Find anime using AI based on description (powered by GPT-5) _(requires OpenAI API key)_